 In recent years one can see the massive efforts the gaming and hospitality industry are putting into developing, expanding and improving their facilities.
-From celebrity chef restaurants, outdoor plazas, award winning spas, adult only hotel towers and state-of-the-art event venues – the race is on to provide a more “wow” experience than the neighbouring competition.
+From celebrity chef restaurants, outdoor plazas, award-winning spas, adult-only hotel towers and state-of-the-art event venues – the race is on to provide a more “wow” experience than the neighboring competition.

 Innovation, expansion and differentiation are key to elevate the brand’s identity, heighten awareness, attract new markets and retain existing guests in the very competitive gaming and hospitality industry.

 However, in the rush to be ahead of the “game”, many times a simple truth is forgotten – customers don’t “buy” new shiny buildings, 4-D video slot machines or exotic wellness packages.
 They buy into people they like and trust.

 Yes, guests will certainly notice the new re-branded look and feel in the physical space and social media platforms.
 But is this revamped look and feel also displayed via the team members?

 The Best Brand Advertisement

 Each year, millions of dollars are spent on social media, billboards, TV and radio ads, offering a promise of a bigger and better casino resort experience.
 Yet a recent Nielsen survey showed that 83% of respondents said the most trusted advertising comes from word of mouth.
 These are the guests who have already had a WOW or OH NO experience with the team members.

 It’s not to say traditional advertising has to be ignored.
 Rather the promise of the experience promoted through paid media needs to be supported to ensure success.
 How is this achieved?
 By putting the efforts into WHO is offering the experience… it’s the valet attendant, the cocktail server, the cage cashier.
 A billboard advertises the brand’s promise of an experience, the teams deliver it.
 In essence, the employees are “walking billboards” of the organization’s brand.